PhysiCell-Models/grammar_samples/README.md

     <li>contact with tumor decreases migration speed from 1 towards 0 with a Hill response, with half-max 0.5 and Hill power 8.</li>
     </ul>
 </details>

+### Sensitivity Analysis
+A local sensitivity analysis was conducted on 26 parameters associated with the cell hypothesis rules to evaluate their impact on tumor-immune interactions.
+[View the analysis script](Sensitivity_Analysis/SA_script_ex3.ipynb).

 ## Model 4: Extended tumor-immune example ([link](user_projects/tumor_immune_extended))
 ### Description: